- How to Calculate Income Tax on Salary with Example FY 2023-24

 Residential Status and Tax Liability

-The initial phase in grasping the tax ramifications of overseas earnings involves comprehending one's residential status.
-In India, individuals are categorized into three groups depending on residency: Resident and typically resident (ROR), Resident but not typically resident (RNOR), and Non-resident (NR).
+The initial phase in grasping the tax implications of overseas earnings involves comprehending one's residential status.
+In India, individuals are categorized into three groups depending on their residential status: Resident and ordinary resident (ROR), Resident but not ordinary resident (RNOR), and Non-resident (NR).
 Precise classification holds significance as it delineates the scope of one's tax obligations.

-• Resident and typically resident (ROR): A taxpayer attains the status of an Indian resident if they fulfill either of the following criteria: spending 182 days or more in India during a given year or residing in India for 365 days or more in the immediate preceding four years, coupled with a minimum of 60 days in the relevant financial year.
+- Resident and ordinary resident (ROR): A taxpayer attains the status of an Indian resident if they fulfill either of the following criteria: spending 182 days or more in India during a given year or residing in India for 365 days or more in the immediate preceding four years, coupled with a minimum of 60 days in the relevant financial year.

-• Resident but not typically resident (RNOR): An individual is classified as RNOR if they have not been an Indian resident for 9 out of the 10 preceding years or have not stayed in India for a period exceeding 729 days during the 7 preceding years.
+- Resident but not ordinary resident (RNOR): An individual is classified as RNOR if they have not been an Indian resident for 9 out of the 10 preceding years or have not stayed in India for a period exceeding 729 days during the 7 preceding years.

 The tax on foreign income in India varies based on residential status: